 HOW MUCH WILL MY MEDICAL MALPRACTICE ATTORNEY COST?

-Before getting started, you and your attorney agree upon a percentage that your attorney will make out of what they earn for you, which means that your attorney is motivated to earn as much as possible for you, as your earnings are linked.
+Before commencing, you and your attorney establish a mutually agreed-upon percentage representing your attorney’s earnings based on what they generate for you.
+This ensures that your attorney is strongly motivated to maximize your earnings because they have a direct tie to it.
 You pay nothing out-of-pocket, and your attorney collects payment if they win on your behalf.

 HOW DO I START MY MEDICAL MALPRACTICE CLAIM?

-Reaching out to a local medical malpractice attorney from Zayed Law Offices is a no-risk opportunity to explore options on your case.
+Reaching out to a local medical malpractice attorney from Zayed Law Offices Personal Injury Attorneys is a no-risk opportunity to explore options on your case.
 If your case is a fit with our firm, we will provide you with top-notch legal representation through every step of the process.
-You are not obligated to pay anything until we agree to represent you and agree upon payment terms, so reach out to discuss how to recover the most compensation for your medical malpractice injury now.
+Our office offers free, no-obligation consultations and work on a contingency basis.
+Contact us now to discuss how we can help you recover the maximum compensation for your medical malpractice injury.

 WHAT IS MEDICAL MALPRACTICE?